BUILDING RESEARCH CAPACITY in the TROPICS

-Institute staff have successfully co-supervised more than 20 MSc and PhD students from Bhutan, Cambodia, India, Lao PDR, Myanmar, Sri Lanka, Thailand, UK, Vietnam, and Zambia.
+As part of a training hub in the Prince of Songkla University Thailand, and with other universities in the UK and worldwide, Institute staff have successfully co-supervised more than 20 MSc and PhD students from Bhutan, Cambodia, India, Lao PDR, Myanmar, Sri Lanka, Thailand, UK, Vietnam, and Zambia.

 Institute staff have promoted, hosted and contributed to numerous international conferences and workshops in the UK, Asia and Africa.
-Many have included practical training in aspects of biodiversity research and conservation.

 The Institute helped instigate and was co-host of the first Southeast Asian Bat Conference and the First Southeast Asian Ornithological Congress (both now regular meetings).